pachterlab/kallisto/manual.md

-    --genomebam               Project pseudoalignments to genome sorted BAM file -g, --gtf                     GTF file for transcriptome information (required for --genomebam) -c, --chromosomes             Tab separated file with chrosome names and lengths (optional for --genomebam, but recommended)
+    --genomebam               Project pseudoalignments to genome sorted BAM file -g, --gtf                     GTF file for transcriptome information (required for --genomebam) -c, --chromosomes             Tab separated file with chromosome names and lengths (optional for --genomebam, but recommended)
 ~~~